-If you hike in the desert southwest, you’ll often see rock art.
+If you hike in the desert southwest, you’ll often see Rock Images.
 Messages from the past that we see in the present.

 View this post on Instagram